jayouimet/PHP-Custom-Framework/README.md

-# INF4533_Blog
+# PHP-Custom-Framework
-Repository for a blog for a school project
+Repository for a school project.
+The goal was to make a website in raw PHP but that was boring so we went further and made a framework for it.

 ## Initial setup
 Follow the steps bellow to setup the server